Skip to main content

 Community Grants

 The SHCF has contributed over $1M to support local community projects and vulnerable people in the Southern Highlands since we were founded.
-Find out more about our 2024 granting rounds and how to apply on our grants page.
+Find out more about our 2025 Grants Program, previous rounds and how to apply on our grants page.

 Find out more